owlbarn/tutorial/book/regression/README.md

   (Regression.D._linear_reg false params x y).(0)
 ```

-The implementation is based on the optimisation module and the general `_linear_reg` function.
+The implementation is based on the optimisation module and the general low level `_linear_reg` function.
-The key point is to use the L2-norm function as regularisation method.
+In this code, the key point is to use the L2-norm function as regularisation method.
-By using this regularised version of polynomial regression, we can have an updated model:
+By using this regularised version of polynomial regression, we can have an updated model as shown in [@fig:regression:poly4s_reg].

 ![Revised polynomial model by applying regularisation in regression](images/regression/reg_poly4s_reg.png "poly reg"){width=60% #fig:regression:poly4s_reg}

 Here we choose the alpha parameter to be 20.
-We can see that by using regularisation the model is less prone to the over-fitting problem.
+We can see that by using regularisation the model is less prone to the over-fitting problem, compared to [@fig:regression:poly4s].
-Note that we use linear regression in the equation, but regularisation is widely use in all kinds of regressions.
+Note that we use linear regression as example in the equation, but regularisation is widely use in all kinds of regressions.

 ### Ols, Ridge, Lasso, and Elastic_net